CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-02.md

 ## Task 1: Create and launch a Viva Connections dashboard and feed

+In this task, you will create and customize a Viva Connections dashboard with cards and configure the feed to surface news and updates inside Teams.

 1. Open the Microsoft 365 admin center in your browser.
 From the left navigation menu, select **Show all (1)**, then select **SharePoint (2)**.
 This will open a new browser window with the **SharePoint admin center**.

     ![](./media/sp-09.png)